No democracy in the country today, says Rahul Gandhi

 “Unemployment is constantly rising, but the Indian government claims that this is not the truth,” Gandhi said.
 “Similarly, inflation is constantly rising, but the finance minister claims this is not true.”

 The Congress leader criticised the Centre for denying a World Health Organization estimate that 47 lakh citizens had died due to Covid-19 till the end of 2021.
+The global health body’s estimate was nearly ten times more than the official toll at the end of the year.

-“There were heaps of bodies in Gujarat, and at the banks of the river Ganga,” he said.
+“There were heaps of bodies in Gujarat, and at the banks of the river Ganga,” Gandhi said.
 “Lakhs had died, but the Indian government claims that this is not true.”

 Also read: Delhi Police on alert ahead of Congress protest on inflation, unemployment